jeffubayi/Landing-page/_posts/2020-2-16-frontend-security.md

 This is an attack in which communications between client and server are intercepted to steal passwords, account numbers, or any personal details.

----
-_The attacker will always try to find some loophole in the frontend to reach the server and do his work.
-In this article, we will see some of the common best practices to always keep in mind while coding the frontend._
+The attacker will always try to find some loophole in the frontend to reach the server and do his work.
+In this article, we will see some of the common best practices to always keep in mind while coding the frontend.

 ---

 ##1.
 Strict UserInput(the First Point of Attack)